rclone/rclone/docs/content/zoho.md

 #### --zoho-region

 Zoho region to connect to.

-You'll have to use the region you organization is registered in.
+You'll have to use the region your organization is registered in.
+If not sure use the same top level domain as you connect to in your browser.

 - Config:      region
 - Env Var:     RCLONE_ZOHO_REGION